Pentatonic Scales

 Minor Pentatonic Scale:

 The minor pentatonic scale is 1, 3, 4, 5, 7 of the natural minor scale.
 That is, a natural minor scale without degrees 2 and 6.
-Sometimes it’s easier for me to think of a major pentatonic scale that starts and ends on degree 6.
+Sometimes it's easier to think of a major pentatonic scale that starts and ends on degree 6.

 E minor pentatonic scale: